Multisystem inflammatory syndrome in children: Characteristics

 MIS-C / PIMS-TS is a systemic disorder involving persistent fever, extreme inflammation (hyperinflammation), and organ dysfunction, which is temporally associated with exposure to COVID-19.
 Onset may be delayed or contemporary with ongoing SARS-CoV-2 infection, which may pass without symptoms.
 The time the syndrome takes to appear following the initial viral infection is debated, though it may develop between the first and second week.
 Epidemiological data suggest that recognition of the disease may typically be delayed by 2–6 weeks, and usually by 3–4 weeks.
-By the time of presention, children have often developed antibodies to SARS-CoV-2, but test negative for the virus at RT-PCR.
+By the time of presentation, children have often developed antibodies to SARS-CoV-2, but test negative for the virus at RT-PCR.

 The condition may match some or all of the diagnostic criteria for Kawasaki disease (i.e. the 'complete' or 'incomplete'/'atypical' subtypes), or for Kawasaki disease shock syndrome.
 It tends to affect all paediatric age groups, ranging from infancy to adolescence.
 It can also share clinical features with other paediatric inflammatory conditions, including toxic shock syndrome, and secondary haemophagocytic lymphohistiocytosis or macrophage activation syndrome.
 Coinfections with other pathogens have been recorded.

 Affected children always present with persistent fever.
 Other clinical features at presentation vary.
 In contrast to acute COVID-19, most children have gastrointestinal symptoms, such as diarrhoea, vomiting, and intense abdominal pain (sometimes severe enough to suggest appendicitis).
 Muscle pain and feelings of tiredness and general physical weakness are also very common.
 Some Kawasaki-like symptoms that may be present (especially in children under the age of 5) include mucosal changes around the mouth ("strawberry tongue", cracked lips, etc.), red eyes (conjunctivitis without pus), widespread rash (consistent with leukocytoclastic vasculitis), red or swollen hands and feet, and enlarged lymph nodes.
 Chest or neck pain may also be present.
 Severe headache and altered mental state have been reported, along with various neurological disturbances.
 Features of meningitis have been reported as well as septic encephalopathy, stroke, and Guillain-Barre Syndrome.
 Some patients present with very low blood pressure and shock, and they may require urgent admission to a paediatric intensive care unit.

 Cardiovascular involvement is very frequent.
 Acute heart failure is common in the form of left ventricular dysfunction, and a left ventricular ejection fraction under 60% is frequent.
 Shock is often of myocardial – mainly left ventricular – origin.
 Respiratory symptoms are less common, and are not usually a prominent feature.
 When present, breathing difficulties are often linked to shock, and are suggestive of heart failure.
 Some children display features of a cytokine storm, including extremely high serum interleukin-6 (IL-6) levels, and need inotropic support to maintain cardiac output.
 Coronary artery abnormalities, such as dilatation, are frequent.
 Some children have developed coronary artery aneurysms.
 Electrocardiographic (ECG) abnormalities are common.
 Other cardiological features sometimes include inflammation of the heart valves (valvulitis) and of the fibrous sac surrounding the heart (pericarditis).
 Echocardiographic features of myocarditis (inflammation of the heart muscle) have been recorded.